Postmodernisation

 Another further analysis point is that this study shows that religion can promote huge ‘systems level’ socio-economic changes in society.

-Max Weber: The Protestant Ethic and the Spirit of Capitalism (Revision Notes)
+Max Weber: The Protestant Ethic and the Spirit of Capitalism

-Weber observed that Capitalism first took* off in Holland and England, in the mid 17th century.
-He asked himself the question: ‘why did Capitalism develop in these two countries first?’
+Weber observed that Capitalism first took off in Holland and England, in the mid 17th century.
+He asked himself the question: ‘why did Capitalism develop in these two countries first?

 Protestant Individualism and the Emergence of Capitalism

-Weber theorized that the different value systems of the two religions had different effects: the values of Protestantism encouraged ways of acting which (unintentionally) resulted in capitalism emerging, over a period of many decades, even centuries.
+The values of Protestantism encouraged ways of acting which (unintentionally) resulted in capitalism emerging, over a period of many decades, even centuries.

 Protestantism encouraged people to ‘find God for themselves’.
 Protestantism taught that silent reflection, introspection and prayer were the best ways to find God.
 This (unintentionally, and over many years) encouraged Protestants to adopt a more ‘individualistic’ attitude to their religion by seeking their own interpretations of Christianity.

-In contrast, Catholicism was a religion which encouraged more conservative values and thus was resistant to such changes.
-The Catholic Church has a top-down structure: from God to the Pope to the Senior Bishops and then down to the people.
-Ultimate power to interpret Catholic doctrine lies with the Pope and his closest advisers.
-Practicing Catholics are expected to abide by such interpretations, they are generally not encouraged to interpret religious scripture for themselves.
-Similarly, part of being a good Catholic means attending mass, which is administered by a member of the Catholic establishment, which reinforces the idea that the church is in control of religious matters, rather than spirituality being a personal matter as is more the case in Protestant traditions.
+In contrast, Catholicism was a religion which encouraged more conservative values and thus resisted social changes.
+The Catholic Church had a top-down structure: from God to the Pope to the Senior Bishops and then down to the people.
+Ultimate power to interpret Catholic doctrine rested with the Pope and his closest advisers.
+The authorities expected practising Catholics to abide by such interpretations and not to interpret religious scripture for themselves.

 Weber argued that a particular denomination of Protestantism known as Calvinism played a key role in ushering in the social change of Capitalism.